 Prices at Oc Vu are lower than prices at Oc Oanh.
 It has been said that snails and shellfishes at Oc Oanh are bigger and fresher, the dishes are also tastier.
 However, I have eaten at these two places and I see both are good restaurants.

-Menus usually contains more than one hundreds of dishes.
+Menus usually contain more than one hundred of dishes.
 I would like to recommend to eat Grilled scallop with green onion oil/cheese (So diep nuong mo hanh/pho mai), Steamed clam with lemongrass (Ngheu hap sa), Grilled sweet snail (Oc huong nuong), Stir-fried blood areca with tamarind sauce/garlic (So huyet rang me/toi).
 Each portion of the above dishes cost from 40,000 VND to 150,000 VND at snail restaurants on Vinh Khanh street.
 If you dare to eat Balut, do not miss the chance to taste this amazing Vietnamese food fear factor which costs only 10,000 VND.
 A plate of Stir-fried morning glory costs from 30,000 VND.
 You can also order Hot pot with seafood or fishes, Stir-fried noodles or Fried tofu at snail restaurants.
-Do not forget to sip some local beers or soft drinks while eating the foods like locals.
+Do not forget to sip some local beers or soft drinks while eating foods like locals.

 There are many other good restaurants on this street and you can spend a month to explore all of them.
 Hoa Restaurant at 39 Vinh Khanh is a great place to enjoy Vietnamese BBQ in Saigon at a good price.

 Location: Ward 1, District 3, Ho Chi Minh City.
 Location on Google Maps.